saquibrazak/teendopanch/README.md

 Implement the Human Player in `Player.cpp` by creating a class that derives from our `Player` abstract base class.
 Override each Player function in `Player.cpp` for the functions declared in `Player.hpp`.

 The tests in `Player_tests.cpp` and `Player_public_tests.cpp` test only the Simple Player.
-You'll have to wait until you have a working Euchre game driver to test the Human player.
+You'll have to wait until you have a working  game driver to test the Human player.

 Submit `Player.cpp` again to the [autograder](https://autograder.io).
 Don't forget to include the code you finished earlier, `Card.cpp`, `Card_tests.cpp`, `Pack.cpp`, and `Player_tests.cpp`.